MohammedElghanam/MOHAMMED_ELGHANAM_HAWKEYE/README.md

 }

 🎯 Why this configuration?
     This file gives developers full control over the analysis process.
     For example, if you're only interested in detecting eval() usage and don't want to test for console.log, you can set:
+    ```json
     "rules": {
         "noEval": true,
         "noConsoleLog": false
     }

 🤝 Contributing